cyberbotics/webots/docs/guide/controller-programming.md

 System.out.println(format + "Hello World!");.
 ```

-When a controller terminates, the webots console uses its default formatting again.
 Please note that any misuse, or unsupported use of these escape codes may result in undefined behavior.
+If the console output is altered because of a previous escape code use without reset, recompiling, cleaning or manually clearing the console will reset it.

 ### Shared Libraries